 Reconstructed Mirror Cabinet

 However, because the roofs had gone, further damage was incurred in the ensuing period due to damp.
-In the Court Chapel, for example, the most of the ceiling frescos by Rudolph Byss succumbed to the subsequent consequences of the fire in spite of the intact vault and had to be laboriously reconstructed.
+In the court church, for example, the most of the ceiling frescos by Rudolph Byss succumbed to the subsequent consequences of the fire in spite of the intact vault and had to be laboriously reconstructed.